-- path_in (str or pathlib.Path) Input path to file or directory - dir_out (str or pathlib.Path) Outuput direcory - meta_data (dict) Meta data (see qpimage.meta.DATA KEYS) - bg_data_amp (None, int, or path to file) The background data for phase and amplitude.
+- path_in (str or pathlib.Path) Input path to file or directory - dir_out (str or pathlib.Path) Outuput direcory - meta_data (dict) Metadata (see qpimage.meta.META KEYS) - qpretrieve_kw (dict) Keyword arguments passed to qpretrieve for phase retrieval from interferometric data. - holo_kw (dict) This is deprecated, please use qpretrieve_kw instead. - bg_data_amp (None, int, or path to file) The background data for phase and amplitude.
 One of - None: No background data - int: Image index (starting at 1) of the input data set to use as background data - str, pathlib.Path: Path to a separate file that is used for background correction, relative to the directory in which path_in is located (path_in.parent). - bg_data_pha (None, int, or path to file) The background data for phase and amplitude.
-One of - None: No background data - int: Image index (starting at 1) of the input data set to use as background data - str, pathlib.Path: Path to a separate file that is used for background correction, relative to the directory in which path_in is located (path_in.parent). - write_tif (bool) Export tif images for use with Fiji/ImageJ (tif images are only created if they don't already exist or if the analysis changed) - ret_dataset (bool) Return the approximated dataset - ret_changed (bool) Return True if the dataset changed - count (multiprocessing.Value) Can be used to monitor the progress of the algorithm.
+One of - None: No background data - int: Image index (starting at 1) of the input data set to use as background data - str, pathlib.Path: Path to a separate file that is used for background correction, relative to the directory in which path_in is located (path_in.parent). - write_tif (bool) Export tif images for use with Fiji/ImageJ (tif images are only created if they don't already exist or if the analysis changed) - ret_dataset (bool) Return the qpformat dataset - ret_changed (bool) Return True if the dataset changed - count (multiprocessing.
+Value) Can be used to monitor the progress of the algorithm.
 Initially, the value of max_count.value is incremented by the total number of steps.
 At each step, the value of count.value is incremented. - max_count (multiprocessing.Value) Can be used to monitor the progress of the algorithm.
 Initially, the value of max_count.value is incremented by the total number of steps.
 At each step, the value of count.value is incremented.

-drymass.converter.get_background(bg_data, dataset, which='phase')
+''' drymass.converter.get_background(bg_data, dataset, which='phase')

-Obtain the background data for a dataset
+Obtain the background data for a dataset '''

-• bg_data (None, int, str, or pathlib.Path) - Represents the background data:

-- None: no background data - int: image with index bg_data 1 in dataset is used for background correction - str, pathlib.Path: An external file will be used for background correction. - dataset (qpformat.dataset.SeriesData) The dataset for which the background data is collected.
+- bg_data (None, int, str, or pathlib.
+Path) Represents the background data: - None: no background data - int: image with index $bg_data 1$ in dataset is used for background correction - str, pathlib.Path: An external file will be used for background correction. - dataset (qpformat.dataset.SeriesData) The dataset for which the background data is collected.
 No background correction is performed! dataset is needed for integer bg_data and for path-based bg_data (because of meta data and hologram kwargs).